 With Hyper-V in Server 2022, a checkpoint captures the state of a VM into a restore point.
 Hyper-V then enables you to roll back a VM to a checkpoint.
 Windows Server 2008's version of Hyper-V provided this feature.
 With Server 2008, these restore points were called snapshots.

 With Server 2012, Microsoft changed the name to "checkpoint".
 This change of terminology was then consistent with System Center and avoided confusion with respect to the Volume Shadow Copy Service (VSS) snapshots used by many backup systems.
 Whilst the Hyper-V team did change the terminology, some of the cmdlet names remain unchanged.
-To restore a VM to a checkpoint, you use the Restore-VMSnapShot cmdlet.
+For instance, to restore a VM to a checkpoint, you use the Restore-VMSnapShot cmdlet.

 When you create a checkpoint, Hyper-V temporarily pauses the VM.
 Hyper-V creates a new differencing disk (AVHD).
 Hyper-V then resumes the VM, which writes all data to the differencing disk.
 You can create a variety of checkpoints for a VM.

 Checkpoints are excellent for a variety of scenarios.
-It can be helpful in troubleshooting.
-Get the VM to the point where some bug is triggered and take a checkpoint.
+They can be helpful in troubleshooting.
+You can get the VM to the point where some bug is triggered and take a checkpoint.
 Then you can try a fix—if it doesn't work, you can just roll the VM back to the checkpoint and try some other fix.
 Checkpoints are also helpful for training.
 You could create a VM in which you perform all the lab exercise steps and create a checkpoint after each successful lab.
 That way, the student can make a mistake in a lab exercise and skip forward to a later checkpoint to carry on.

 Using checkpoints in production is a different matter.
 In general, you should avoid using checkpoints on your production systems for several reasons.
-If your servers use any type of replication or transaction-based applications, the impact of rolling back a VM to an earlier time can be lead to issues.
+If your servers use any type of replication or transaction-based applications, the impact of rolling back a VM to an earlier time can lead to issues.
 Since checkpoints rely on differencing disks that feature constantly growing physical disk files, using checkpoints can also result in poor performance.

 In this recipe, you create a snapshot of the PSDirect VM, and then you create a file inside the VM.
 You take a further checkpoint and create a second file.
 Then you revert to the first snapshot, observing that there are no files created.
-Then you roll forward to the second snapshot to see that the first file is there but not the second (because you created the second file after taking the snapshot.
+Then you roll forward to the second snapshot to see that the first file is there but not the second (because you created the second file after taking the snapshot).
 Then you remove all the snapshots.
 After each checkpoint operation, you observe the VHDX and AVHD files that Hyper-V uses in the PSDirect VM.

 Getting ready